Grants & Programs

 Eligibility

-- OMS II, OMS III, or OMS IV currently enrolled at College/School of Osteopathic Medicine (COM/SOM) who graduated from an Illinois high school.
+- Students in good standing at a COCA-accredited College/School of Osteopathic Medicine (COM/SOM) who will be an OMS-II or OMS-III during the the 2026-2027 academic year who graduated from an Illinois high school.

-- If the COM/SOM ranks students, applicant must be in the top 50% of their class (displaying strong academic achievement while in medical school).
+- If the COM/SOM ranks students, applicants must be in the top 50% of their class,displaying strong academic achievement while in medical school.

 - Has significantly dedicated time to volunteer work in their community.

-- Demonstrated commitment to their Osteopathic education and the profession.
+- Demonstrated commitment to Osteopathic education and the profession.

 - Participates in extracurricular activities that promote Osteopathic medicine to the public.